 This means, of course, that you’ll need access to both software packages yourself.
 So you’ll have to use a Macintosh, since that’s the only platform that runs Keynote.
 If that’s the case, I recommend you build the single multi-presenter presentation in Keynote, which I consider the superior software for Pecha Kucha-style presentations.

-Pecha Kucha templates To create a uniform look, it’s important to provide all presenters with templates for your session.
-These typically will include an opening slide containing event logo and presenter and/or topic information, twenty “blank” slides, and a closing slide with presenter contact information: twenty two slides in all.
+To create a uniform look, it’s important to provide all presenters with templates for your session.
+These typically will include twenty two slides in all:

 I like to provide a visual indicator of time passing on each of the twenty slides, and use a translucent circle that moves from left to right in twenty seconds along the bottom of the screen.
-I do not remember whom I stole this technique from (if you know, tell me and I’ll give credit) but it works well and is appreciated by presenters.
+I do not remember whom I stole this technique from, but it works well and is appreciated by presenters.
 Here’s a link to sample Keynote and PowerPoint templates that use this technique.

 Make these templates available several weeks before the event.
-Creating a good Pecha Kucha takes time and the quality of your session will suffer if presenters have to rush to create and practice their presentations.
+Creating a good Pecha Kucha takes time.
+The quality of your session will suffer if presenters have to rush to create and practice their presentations.
 Since the templates are large, upload them, together with a set of instructions, to a file-sharing site and send your presenter the link.

 Switch to Navigator View of the individual presentation, and click on one of the slides in the slide view